khal0160/bluedreaminc/readme.md

-Single Page Application.
-The purpose of this website is to display my personal art.
-The site is built mostly out of Javascript and CSS.
-Currently it is under construction as the programming is catching up to the art, but I am constantly planning and executing new ideas behind the scene.
+React.js Multi-Page SPA (Single Page Application).
+The purpose of this website is to display my portfolio, and exercise React.js methodoligies and techniques.
 Live at https://www.diveinchi.com